adhidcooper/eyecon/README.md

 # EyeCon
-### It is an optical prescription eyewear retail chain Ecommerce website design !
+### It is an optical prescription eyewear retail chain Ecommerce website design build with php & mysql!